kjxlau/primerdesign/README.md

 <br />

-Have fun developing your own PCR test kit!
+Have fun developing your own PCR test kit.

-For any queries, you can drop me an email at kennyjxlau@gmail.com
+For any queries, you can reach out to me via email at kennyjxlau@gmail.com

 <br />